State of the Planet

 Grad student George Okoko samples a formation of volcanic rock in suburban New Jersey as part of a project to lock up excess carbon from the air.

-A onetime pleasant waterfall-fed pond in Manhattan’s Morningside Park has been overtaken by thick mats of toxic algae.
-In a project announced last year by Columbia president Minouche Shafik, a group led by biological oceanographer Joaquim Goes and colleagues at Columbia Engineering are restoring the site.
-With help from local high-school students, Goes will disperse a natural mineral substrate into the pond via a small autonomous boat, which will also carry instruments to monitor water quality.
-If this works, the project may extend to Central Park’s Harlem Meer and other park ponds suffering similar problems.
+A onetime pleasant pond in Manhattan’s Morningside Park has been overtaken by thick mats of toxic algae.
+A group led by biological oceanographer Joaquim Goes and colleagues at Columbia Engineering are restoring the site.
+With help from local high-school students and a small autonomous boat, Goes will introduce a natural mineral substrate designed to counteract the algae.
+He will also install instruments to monitor water quality.
+If this works, the project will extend to Central Park’s nearby Harlem Meer and other ponds suffering similar problems.
 Article on the project

 Researchers walking through remnant of old-growth forest on New Jersey’s Sandy Hook peninsula

-Only a few tree species can withstand the wind and water conditions along the edge of the U.S. East Coast; and after centuries of development, there are just a few old-growth stands left.
-Now, these rare trees are under lethal threat from climate-driven rising seas and powerful storms.
-Paleoclimatologist Nicole Davi has sampled rings from many of these trees, dating back as far as the mid-1700s.
-She has installed instruments on individual trees to record their physiological reactions to weather in real time.
-The project aims to chart the region’s weather history, and project future effects of climate change on the trees.
-She is working at Long Island’s Montauk Downs State Park, Fire Island National Park, and in New Jersey at Sandy Hook peninsula, Cattus Island, Lighthouse Center and Jakes Landing.
+Only a few tree species can withstand the wind and water along the U.S. East Coast shoreline, and with centuries of intense development, there are just a few old growth stands of these trees left.
+With the stands under threat from rising seas and more powerful storms, paleoclimatologist Nicole Davi is sampling tree rings dating back as far as the mid-1700s to understand their long-term responses to shifting climate.
+She is also installing instruments on individual trees to record their reactions to weather in real time.
+This year she will work at New York’s Fire Island National Park, and New Jersey’s Sandy Hook peninsula and Bear Swamp Natural Area.
 Story and slideshow on Sandy Hook’s forest

-Although it is the most densely populated U.S. city, New York is home to many wild animals including foxes and raccoons, along with recent additions such as coyotes and beavers.
-With expanding green spaces, populations are growing, but because many creatures are nocturnal and secretive, it is often unclear what spaces they occupy.
-For the past few years, eco-epidemiologist Maria Diuk-Wasser and students have been censusing animals and investigating patterns of movement and dispersal by deploying camera traps in Brooklyn, Queens and Long Island’s Nassau County.
-They are also quantifying bird species in the same areas.
-Many of the creatures play a role in spreading vector-borne diseases, and part of the study is aimed at understanding and minimizing harmful animal-human interactions.
+Although it is the most densely populated U.S. city, New York is home to many wild animals including foxes, racoons, coyotes and beavers.
+With expanding green spaces, populations are growing.
+Eco-epidemiologist Maria Diuk-Wasser and students have been censusing animals and investigating patterns of movement and dispersal by deploying camera traps.
+They are also studying bird species.
+In some cases, the researchers are setting out harmless traps to temporarily capture animals for disease testing.
+Many creatures play roles in spreading vector-borne diseases.
+Part of the study is aimed at understanding and minimizing the potential for harmful animal-human interactions.
 Related to Diuk-Wasser’s investigations of Lyme-carrying ticks (below).
 Story on the project

 Grad student Myles Osborn Davis sets a camera trap in Brooklyn’s Green-Wood Cemetery